Active Sampling for Accelerated MRI with Low-Rank Tensors: Background

-The above mode-$n$ matricization $\{{\mat{X}_{(i)}}\}^n_{i=1}$ represents the same set of data and thus are coupled to each other, which makes it hard to solve.
-Therefore, we replace them with $n$ additional matrices $\{{\mat{X}_i}\}^n_{i=1}$ and introduce an additional tensor $\ten{M}$.
+The above mode-$n$ matricization $\{{\mat{X}_{(n)}}\}^N_{n=1}$ represents the same set of data and thus are coupled to each other, which makes it hard to solve.
+Therefore, we replace them with $n$ additional matrices $\{{\mat{X}_n}\}^N_{n=1}$ and introduce an additional tensor $\ten{M}$.
 The optimization problem can be reformulated as:

-where $\ten{M}$ is a tensor in the $k$-space; $\mat{M}_{(i)}$ is the $i$-th mode matricization of $\ten{M}$; $\ten{T}$ is the fully sampled $k$-space tensor and $\Omega$ is its observation set.
+where $\ten{M}$ is the reconstructed $k$-space tensor, $\mat{M}_{(n)}$ is the $n$-th mode matricization of $\ten{M}$, $\ten{T}$ is the fully sampled $k$-space tensor, and $\Omega$ is the observation set.
+If the MRI data is known to hold some additional structure, we can further modify the imagining model, like a low-rank plus sparsity model~\cite{otazo2015low}.
+Eq.~\reff{eq:raw_Obj} can be efficiently solved via some alternating solvers, like the block coordinate descent and the alternating direction method of multipliers (ADMM)~\cite{liu2012tensor}.
 Essentially, we can either model the low-rankness of the $k$-space or the image space data.
 We choose the former one since it enables the design of our active sampling methods in Section~\ref{sec:active_strategy}.
-If the MRI data is known to hold some additional structure, we can further modify the imagining model by adding a regularization term, like the low rank plus sparsity model~\cite{roohi2017multi}.

-Eq.~\reff{eq:raw_Obj} can be efficiently solved via some alternating solvers, like block coordinate descent and alternating direction method of multipliers (ADMM)~\cite{liu2012tensor}.
-Our proposed active sampling strategies will exploit these additional mode approximations $\left\{\mat{X}_i\right\}^n_{i=1}$ to acquire new $k$-space samples.
+The additional $k$-space mode approximations $\left\{\mat{X}_n\right\}^N_{n=1}$ will be exploited to acquire new data.